 Paying Off Old Charge-Offs Can Be Damaging

 You may find yourself with collection activities if your charge-offs are several years old.
 If the debt is old enough that debt collectors are not able to sue you, they may use tactics to pressure you into paying, which can reset the time on how long they have to collect.
 If this happens, you may end up with a judgment or lien.

 If a charge-off is old enough that it will soon be off your credit report, debt collectors will try very hard to collect on past due payments.
 If you promise to pay on a debt, you can open yourself up to lawsuits or have creditors list your account as new, which results in a credit score drop.

-How Do I Prevent A Charge-Off?
+How To Prevent A Charge-Off

 One way to prevent charge-offs is to keep your accounts current, pay off each one in full, and make sure you are not more than 60 days past due on any debts.
 If you are unable to pay in full, you can come to an arrangement with the creditor.

 Take notice of any bills you receive that are labeled “final notice,” and in a worst case scenario, work with creditors before any debts are sold to a collection agency.
 Creditors have to pay third party collection agencies to collect on their debt so they would much rather work out a deal with you.

 Receiving help from experienced credit repair agencies can assist in improving your credit.